 The life application here is that for you to fully grow, you’ve got to be okay with endings.
 It’s not always easy and it often hurts, but shying away from necessary endings is a silent killer.
 Here’s why:

-1. You produce more than you can carry.
+1. You produce more fruit than you can carry.

 Ever see those wireframes gardeners use to help plants stand up?
-I never understood this until I saw how much time my wife had to spend propping up her tomato plant.
+I never understood this until I saw how much time gardeners spend propping up tomato plants.